dipayan-op/metasploitable-attack-surface-analysis/README.md

 ---

+## Risk Assessment

+- FTP (vsftpd 2.3.4): 🔴 Critical
+- Telnet: 🔴 High
+- SMB: 🔴 High
+- HTTP (Outdated Apache): 🟠 Medium

+---

-## Key Finding
+## Vulnerability Analysis

-The FTP service is running **vsftpd 2.3.4**, which is known to contain a backdoor vulnerability (CVE-2011-2523).
+The FTP service is running vsftpd 2.3.4, which is known to contain a backdoor vulnerability (CVE-2011-2523).

-This makes it a high-priority target for exploitation.
+This makes it a critical security risk, as attackers can potentially gain remote shell access.

+Additionally, the presence of multiple open services such as Telnet, SMB, and MySQL significantly increases the attack surface.

 ---